Carjackers With Guns, Knives Drag Out Driver, Steal SUV, New Milford Motorist Tells Teaneck PD

 Five bandits of varying races hopped out -- two with sliver handguns, the others with knives -- and “forcibly removed” him from his 2017 Acura MDX, the driver said.

-One of the carjackers cut him with a knife on the left side of the face, police said.
+One of the carjackers cut him with a knife on the left side of his face, police said.

 “The victim flagged down a passing motorist who notified police,” Deputy Police Chief Andrew R. McGurr said.